ndd21/PHYS281/docs/glossary.md

 function*"](https://docs.python.org/3/glossary.html#term-decorator).
 To define a function that is wrapped in another "decorator" function, the line before the function definition should contain `@decoratorname`, where `decoratorname` is the name of the decorating function.

+## File extension

+This is the end part of a file's name, after the full stop, that defines type of file that it is.
+For example, in `myscript.py` the file extension is `py` and shows this is a Python file, or in `mydocument.docx` the file extension `docx` shows this is a Microsoft Word document.

 ## float